Patent2net/P2N/README.md

   #Note: this is the old version.
-Please look forward the amazing [python 3.6+ version](https://github.com/Patent2net/P2N-v3)
+Please look forward the amazing [python 3.6+ version P2N-V3](https://github.com/Patent2net/P2N-v3)
   No binary version, full python.
 Less buggy, fastest and many new features.